-My first book, entitled: Losing America, Securing an Empire: The Rise of British Global Power in the Late 18th Century, was published in 2022.
-My second book on the development of China and Japan in the 19th Century should be published in late 2025 or early 2026.
+My first book, Losing America, Securing an Empire: The Rise of British Global Power in the Late 18th Century, was published in 2022 and is available through

-I am active in the following historical organizations:
+I am a member of the following historical organizations:

 British Commission for Military History